 For Dirana based systems, the Hex Parameters contained in this section shall be used.
 These Hex Parameters, when implemented correctly, shall meet the requirements listed below.

-For non-Dirana based systems, the chime waveform shall meet the requirements listed in RQT-001502-012992 Chime Sound Quality.
+For non-Dirana based systems, the chime waveform shall meet the requirements listed in RQT-001500-001077: OPERATIONAL SOUND QUALITY

-When measuring the values contained in RQT-001502-012992 Chime Sound Quality, the 100% magnitude should be approximately 500mv.
+When measuring the values contained in RQT-001500-001077: OPERATIONAL SOUND QUALITY, the 100% magnitude should be approximately 500mv.
 Some chimes do not reach 0mv between indices.
 The ‘Absolute’ measurements are to be taken with the audio output configured as line level out.
 To calibrate the absolute levels of all the chimes when using the Dirana hex codes, set the ‘global chime level’ for chime 06 (polyphonic and simple) to measure 500mv and then measure the other chimes at this ‘global chime level’ setting.
 The tolerances for these columns are based on the initial ‘global chime level’ setting of chime 06 (polyphonic and simple).

 AHU-SWR-REQ-092704/B-Repetition versus Continuous for Chime 27 & 28